hashicorp/terraform-provider-aws/website/docs/r/ec2_transit_gateway_peering_attachment_accepter.html.markdown

 * `transit_gateway_attachment_id` - (Required) The ID of the EC2 Transit Gateway Peering Attachment to manage.
 * `tags` - (Optional) Key-value tags for the EC2 Transit Gateway Peering Attachment.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This resource exports the following attributes in addition to the arguments above:

 * `id` - EC2 Transit Gateway Attachment identifier
 * `transit_gateway_id` - Identifier of EC2 Transit Gateway.